Contemporary Issues and Urgent Need of Effective Implementation and Revision in Cyber Security Law of Nepal

 The report of National Research Council, U.S.A.
 “Computers at Risk” published in 1991, which stated that, “The modern thief can steal more with computers than with a gun.
 Tomorrow’s terrorist may be able to do more damage with a keyboard than with a bomb.”

-The reliance over the criminal activities using the cyberspace is growing rapidly due to the convenience and anonymity served by the modern technologies to commit a manifold range of criminal activities with hidden identity.
+The reliance over criminal activities using the cyberspace is increasing due to the convenience and anonymity served by the modern technologies to commit a different range of illegal activities with a hidden identity.

-The contemporary advancement seen in information technology shows a serious need to develop a strong system to address the challenges set forth to meet the vulnerabilities related to the Cyber security.
+The contemporary advancement seen in information technology shows a pressing need to develop a reliable system to address the challenges set forth to meet the vulnerabilities related to Cyber security.

-The Metropolitan Police Crime Division recorded, 221 complaints in fiscal year 2015/16 related to Social media sites, which increased to 769 complaints in the year 2016/17.
+The Metropolitan Police Crime Division recorded, 221 complaints in fiscal year 2015/16 related to Social media sites, which increased to 769 charges in the year 2016/17.
 While observing the trend of court practices, only 50 cases were recorded in the District Court of Kathmandu in 2015/16, while only 27 cases were recorded among which 14 were related to harassment in 2016/17.
-This shows a poor trend of court practice in Nepal, which is the result of lack of cyber law related knowledge, a strong presence of the cyber law itself and its execution.
+This shows an unfortunate trend of court practice in Nepal, which is the result of a lack of cyber law related knowledge, a strong presence of the cyber law itself and its execution.

-In Nepal, Electronic transaction and Digital Signature Act, 2063 deals with the cyber related issues.
-Under this Act, Hacking, deleting data, stealing e-documents, software piracy and posting defamatory information are incorporated as the punishable offences.
+In Nepal, Electronic transaction and Digital Signature Act, 2063 deals with cyber related issues.
+Under this Act, Hacking, deleting data, stealing e-documents, software piracy and posting defamatory information are incorporated as the punishable offenses.

 Where, section 44 of the Act states that, Pirating destroying or altering computer source code or making other to do so, with a malafide intention using computer, computer program, computer system or network can make him/her be liable to the punishment with imprisonment not exceeding 3 years or fine not exceeding 2 lakhs or with both.

-Section 45, of the same Act mentions that, unauthorized access in computer materials shall hold the liability with the same intensity of punishment as in section 44.
+Section 45, of the same Act, mentions that unauthorized access in computer materials shall hold the liability with the same intensity of punishment as in chapter 44.

-Section 48, of the same Act provides protection to the Confidentiality to Divulge (to make known private or sensitive information) by making any unauthorized access to any book, record, register, correspondence, information, documents or any other material may be liable to fine not exceeding 10,000 rupees or imprisonment not exceeding 2 years or with both, depending on the degree of the offence
+Section 48, of the same Act, provides protection to the Confidentiality to Divulge (to make known private or sensitive information) by making any unauthorized access to any book, record, register, correspondence, data, documents or any other material may be liable to excellent not exceeding 10,000 rupees or imprisonment not exceeding 2 years or with both, depending on the degree of the offence

 Section 52, mentions that, if any person, with an intention to commit computer fraud or any other illegal act, creates, publishes or otherwise provides digital signature certificate or acquires benefit from the payment of any bill, balance from others account, any inventory or ATM card or otherwise by committing any fraud, the amount to the financial benefit so acquired shall be recovered from the offender and shall be liable to the punishment with a fine not exceeding 1 lakh rupees or with an imprisonment not exceeding 2 years or with both.

-Section 53, of the Act mentions that, If any person Encourages to commit computer related offence or involves in conspiracy shall be liable to the punishment with fine not exceeding 50,000 rupees or with imprisonment not exceeding 6 months or with both, depending on the degree of the offence.
+Section 53, of the Act, mentions that, If any person Encourages to commit computer-related offense or involves in conspiracy shall be liable to the punishment with fine not exceeding 50,000 rupees or with imprisonment not exceeding 6 months or with both, depending on the degree of the offense.

-Section 54, Punishment to the accomplice, a person who assists others to commit any offence under this Act or acts as accomplice, by any means shall be liable to one half of the punishment for which the principal is liable.
-Section 55, if any person commits any offence under this Act and which involves the computer, computer system or computer network system located in Nepal, even though such act is committed while residing outside Nepal, a case may be filed against such a person and shall be punished accordingly.
+Section 54, Punishment to the accomplice, a person who assists others in committing any offense under this Act or acts as the accomplice, by any means shall be liable to one half of the punishment for which the principal is liable.
+Section 55, if any person commits any offense under this Act and which involves the computer, computer system or computer network system located in Nepal, even though such action is undertaken while residing outside Nepal, a case may be filed against such a person and shall be punished accordingly.